JessicaMoreschi/Spit-it-Out/README.md

 ```

   </li>

   <li>

 <b>Update sentences</b> <br>
-Another chellenge relted to the previous one, was to make visible the changes made by other users in real time.
+Another challenge related to the previous one was to make visible the changes made by other users in real time.
 This means that the database must be constantly checked, but only the last element of the array must be loaded on change. <br>

 So, the function **texts.on("value", updateData)** have been introduced.
 This function does a constant check of the firebase database: each time it changes, it triggers the function **updateData()**.
 This function is the same of the previous one (**gotData()**): the difference is that it creates a new **agent** only for the last element of the firebase database array (it means that each time a new sentence is stored, it will appear on the everyone's canvas).
 ```